egor-tensin/jekyll-docker/README.md

 ![This even works?](https://github.com/egor-tensin/jekyll-docker/workflows/This%20even%20works%3F/badge.svg)

+Develop your Jekyll project in a Docker container, without installing all the dependencies on the host.
+Or don't.

 | Feature                | Command
 | ---------------------- | ----------------------------------------------
 | Install [ruby-install] | `make ruby-install && make ruby-install/clean`